 Alliant Credit Union — competitive jumbo rates and strong conventional pricing for high-credit borrowers.

-If you're a veteran, active duty, or have a family member who served: Navy Federal and PenFed should be your first calls, not your last.
+If you're a veteran, active duty, or have a family member who served: Navy Federal and PenFed should be early calls, not afterthoughts.
+If you are not military-connected, check one local credit union and one national credit union against your online-lender quote.
+The Loan Estimate will tell you whether the membership effort is worth it.

 VA-Specialist Lenders: Critical for Eligible Borrowers